google-research/text-to-text-transfer-transformer/README.md

 --gin_param="tsv_dataset_fn.filename = 'gs:/path/to/tsv'"
 ```

-To fine-tune with the same hyperparameters we used in the paper (using a constant learning rate of 0.001), you can pass in this gin file which is included in the T5 package:
+To fine-tune with the same hyperparameters we used in the [paper][paper] (using a constant learning rate of 0.001), you can pass in this gin file which is included in the T5 package:

 ```
 --gin_file="learning_rate_schedules/constant_0_001.gin"